zippyy/myblog/content/services.md

 **Under Construction**

-Here is a List of services I offer, You can reach out to me by heading to the [Contact](https://techrelay.xyz/contact) for all my contact methods or by {{< calendly calendar="techrelay" />}}
+Here is a List of services I offer, You can reach out to me by heading to the [Contact](https://techrelay.xyz/contact) for all my contact methods or by clicking {{< calendly calendar="techrelay" />}}